Timothy Goes to School

-Timothy Goes to School is a children's animated television series based on books written by Rosemary Wells, but is titled after the book of the same name.
-The series is a co-production with Nelvana Limited and Animation Services (Hong Kong) Limited, in association with Silver Lining Entertainment Ltd. and produced in association with PBS and TVOntario with the participation of Knowledge Network, Access and Saskatchewan Communications Network.
+Timothy Goes to School is a preschool children's animated television series based on books by Rosemary Wells (including the book of the same name).
+The series is a co-production with Nelvana Limited and Animation Services (Hong Kong) Limited and Silver Lining Entertainment Limited, produced in association with PBS and TVOntario and with the participation of Knowledge Network, Access and Saskatchewan Communications Network.

 The show premiered on September 30, 2000, and aired its final episode on January 26, 2002.
-The show aired on PBS Kids as part of the PBS Kids Bookworm Bunch block from 2000 until 2004.
+The show aired on PBS as part of the PBS Kids Bookworm Bunch block from 2000 until 2004.

 Premise

 Timothy Goes to School primarily focuses on a young enthusiastic anthropomorphic raccoon named Timothy (voiced by Austin Di Iulio), who attends kindergarten at a fictional place called "Hilltop School" along with ten other students (each of which are of different animals except for the Frank Twins and Claude).
 The kindergarten class is taught by Mrs. Jenkins, a comforting teacher who enjoys educating and helping her students.